Rach1507/Clinical-Trial-Management-System/README.md

 ,create dashboard for scientists to manage trial status of the drugs being tested and to keep track of patient data while facilitate efficient storage , search and retrievals of any required information.

+## Uniqueness

+● Simple to use.

+● Our project helps in organizing and maintaining data with well designed file structures and by eliminating the legacy methods of maintaining data in physical files.

+● Possessing a clear and accurate picture of clinical trial management information provides key strategic advantages and safeguards against serious compliance risks.

+● Overhead of maintaining all the data in physical files can be eliminated.

+● Document processing and Indexing are file structure concepts that we are using in this project.